viniciusJordao/carrinho/README.md

 Interface of a virtual shopping cart.

-Click on product to add.
+Click on the product image to add.